Finian Lobhar

 Saint Finian the Leper (Fíonán Lobhar) was an early Irish saint credited by some sources with founding a church and monastery at Innisfallen in Killarney.

 Life

 Saint Finian was a disciple of St. Columba.
 He was a strict Irish abbot, whose monks followed a vegetarian diet.
-For a period of time, he stayed in Clonmore, later becoming the abbot of Swords Abbey near Dublin.
+For a period of time in the 7th century, he was the leader of the monastery at Clonmore, County Carlow, later becoming the abbot of Swords Abbey near Dublin.
 He may have returned to Clonmore in his later years, and was called Lobhar, "The Leper".
 Following the custom, he acquired the name when he contracted leprosy from a young boy, whom he had cured of the disease.
 A conflicting source, however, says that he only cured the boy and did not contract leprosy himself.
 His feast day is 16 March.

+The village of Ardfinnan (Irish: Ard Fhíonáin, meaning 'Fíonán's height') is in reference to him, where he is said to have established an abbey.